sinai-dev/UnityExplorer/README.md

 3. Create an instance of Unity Explorer with `UnityExplorer.ExplorerStandalone.CreateInstance();`
 4. Optionally subscribe to the `ExplorerStandalone.OnLog` event to handle logging if you wish

+# Known issues

+**C# Console completions are inaccurate or incomplete**

+* Issue with `Mono.CSharp.Evaluator`, [being looked into](https://github.com/sinai-dev/UnityExplorer/issues/75).

+**[IL2CPP] List or Dictionary fails to enumerate**

+* Issue with `Il2CppAssemblyUnhollower`, [being looked into](https://github.com/sinai-dev/UnityExplorer/issues/74).

+**[MelonLoader] Game classes do not load / all non-Unity components show up as "UnityEngine.Component"**

+* Unsure of the cause of this issue, try with BepInEx and see if issue persists.
+Seems to be an issue with MelonLoader not being able to do `Assembly.Load` on the unhollowed `Assembly-CSharp` for some reason, despite the fact that referencing the assembly from a mod and loading it that way works fine.

 # Features

 <p align="center">